mihaela-stoian/PiShield/README.md

 PiShield is the first framework ever allowing for the integration of the requirements into the neural networks' topology.

-:white_check_mark: Such integration happens in a straightforward and efficient manner and allows for the creation of deep learning models that are guaranteed to be compliant with the given requirements, no matter the input.
+:white_check_mark: The integration happens in a straightforward and efficient manner and allows for the creation of deep learning models that are guaranteed to be compliant with the given requirements, no matter the input.

 :pencil2: The requirements can be integrated both at inference and/or training time, depending on the practitioners' needs.